-To date, the WCC has successfully integrated the local-owned infrastructure of Lee County, Jones County, Forrest County, Hancock County, Rankin County, Hinds County, Warren County, and Desoto County into the MSWIN network.
+To date, the WCC has successfully integrated the local-owned infrastructure of Lee County, Jones County, Forrest County, Hancock County, Rankin County, Hinds County, Warren County, Oktibbeha County and Desoto County into the MSWIN network.
+In addition, the WCC has partnered with the Choctaw Nation to foster their integration into MSWIN.